emilk/imgui_software_renderer/README.md

 It renders a complex GUI in 1-10 milliseconds on a modern laptop.

 # Example:
-This renders in 4 ms on my MacBook Pro:
+This renders in 7 ms on my MacBook Pro:

 ![Software rendered](screenshots/imgui_sw.png)

 # Future work:
 * We do not yet support painting with any other texture than the default font texture.
-* Make a fast-path for font rendering.
+* Make OpenGL dependency optional
+* Optimize rendering of gradient rectangles (common for color pickers)

 # How to test it
 ```